samiya1859/selenium_assignment2/README.md

 This README provides comprehensive guidance for setting up, running, and understanding the project workflow.
 For any additional queries or issues, feel free to contact the project maintain

+**Note**: Ensure the correct version of ChromeDriver is always used to avoid compatibility issues